 - Sweep or vacuum the area around the cage.
 This removes debris that has fallen out of the cage.
 You can cover the area with a cage apron or plastic mat to make it easier to clean.

 Every week or month, depending on how many birds you have in the cage and your birds’ needs, you should do a deeper clean:

 - Remove the bird(s) to a safe area.
 This is away from any fumes as a result of the cleaning supplies.

 - Remove everything from inside of the cage.

 - Clean the cage, perches, and toys with hot soapy water and let them air dry.
-They must dry completely, ideally in the sun.

 - Clean the cage apron and area around and under the cage.